divyaN73/StateChangeContract/README.md

 1. IntelliJ - install solidity plugin
 2. Setup truffle - npm install -g truffle
 3. Ganache CLI Setup - npm install -g ganache-cli
+4. Truffle hd wallet & dotenv package - npm install -g truffle-hdwallet-provider dotenv --unsafe-perm=true --allow-root
-4. Install Metamask browser plugin and create account.
+5. Install Metamask browser plugin and create account.
 You'll get 12 word mnemonic.
 Save it somewhere safe.
-5. .env file on you local which will contain your private key (# DO NOT SHARE IT ANYWHERE) it should look like :
+6. .env file on you local which will contain your private key (# DO NOT SHARE IT ANYWHERE) it should look like :
     TEST_MNEMONIC=<YOUR_12_WORD_MNEMONIC>